vgacentrifuge/pcb/README.md

  - 18 data pins
  - write enable
  - clock
+ - chip select
+ - output enable

+We use chip select to deselect, which when we don't need access.
+The deselect is pipelined as well, allowing us to mix it into the operations.

+We want to connect output enable to be sure that we never try to write to th data line while it is being driven.
+If we do everything perfectly, The data line is automatically tri-stated by writes, but we want to be safe.

-The rest, like output enable, clock enable, byte enable etc. can all be pulled by the pcb.
+The rest, like output enable, clock enable, byte enable, advance etc. can all be pulled by the pcb.
 This SRAM package does not expose JTAG pins.

 ### MCU